Bozhidar21/FirstUnity-Game/README.md

 # FirstUnity-Game
-My first unity test game.
+My first unity game.
+I hope you like it!